diyscif/diyscif/scif-thesis.md

 inspectable materials to ensure their integrity.
 See @checklist for a detailed list of inspection methods and their uses.

-#### Technical Security
+#### Technical Security Countermeasures

 The construction phase involves many different parties and material suppliers.
 It is almost impossible to defend against threats accross the entire supply chain.
 Monitoring and inspection measures are only able to completely prevent the most primitive attacks.
 They merely serve to make advanced attacks more difficult.
-Therefore, a [Technical Surveillance Countermeasure (TSCM) inspection](#bug-sweeping) should be carried out at all major construction milestones and before commissioning of the SCIF, to detect and mitigate any attacks that did succeed during the construction phase.
+Therefore, a [_Technical Surveillance Countermeasure (TSCM) inspection_](#bug-sweeping), also referred to as "bug sweeping," should be carried out at all major construction milestones and before commissioning of the SCIF.
+This can serve to detect and mitigate any attacks that did succeed during the construction phase despite all the above construction security measures.

 ### Intrusion Resistance

 A secure perimeter is the foundation of a SCIF's security.
-Only a secure outer shell can prevent brute-force entries into the protected space.
-Without it, no further access control or locking measures are effective because an attacker can simply take the direct way - right through the wall.
+Only a secure outer shell can prevent brute-force entries and make evident entry attempts into the protected space.
+Without it, no further access control or locking measures are effective because an attacker can simply take the direct way, right through the wall or door.

 A multi-layered approach, using security in depth (SID), is most effective in ensuring a SCIF's physical security.
 The multiple layers can consist of a controlled perimeter, secure installation, building perimeter, area surrounding the SCIF, and/or the SCIF perimeter itself.
-It may be possible to compensate for a lower number of layers with higher security properties in one layer.
+It may be possible to compensate for a lower number of total layers with higher security properties in each layer.

 ![Map for Security in Depth of a Military Installation [@navfac, p.
 20]](images/sid.jpg){height=40%}